Try our free ROI calculator. Discover your site's revenue potential.

 Another potential cause is if you’re relying on server-side rendering (SSR) to deliver your JS content to Google.

-On every request, your server has to generate the rendered page, putting more pressure on your server and reducing the number of requests it can handle per second.
+Your server has to generate the rendered page on every request, which puts more pressure on it and reduces the number of requests it can handle per second.

 4. Your site’s performance is getting hurt by render-blocking resources